Configuring Additional Settings for a

 Box

-Add DNS Proxy Rule dialog box, configure
+In the Add DNS Proxy Rule dialog box, configure

 the following settings:

-Name: Enter a domain name for the DNS proxy
+Domain Name: Enter a domain name for

-Addresses: Enter an IP address.
+IP Addresses: Enter an IP

 Adding a